greatsandyeagle/sdart.github.io/index.md

 I love art.
 It brings me great pleasure if I can create something that makes others happy.
 Whether you are thinking of an artistic portrait of your loved ones, or a special gift for your friends, look no further!

-Email me with a cool photo and I'll turn it into a **hand-drawn line portrait in a digital format** (say, PNG).
+Send me a cool photo and I'll turn it into a **hand-drawn line portrait in a digital format** (say, PNG).
 You can then print it, frame it, light up your home!

 <div class="image-row">